webhavr/cppNotes/Frequents.md

    * **Object**
         + For objects that are declared as const, you can only call constant member functions.
 The compiler ensures that the constant object is never modified.

+  **Member Functions:**

+   * Declaring a member function with the const keyword specifies that the function is a "read-only" function that doesn't modify the object for which it's called.
+   * A constant member function can't modify any non-static data members or call any member functions that aren't constant.
+   * To declare a constant member function, place the `const` keyword after the closing parenthesis of the argument list.
+   * The `const` keyword is required in both the declaration and the definition.